apache/sis-site/content/build.md

 ---

 Apache {{% SIS %}} is built by Maven.
+It requires Java 17 or higher for building, but the compilation result can be executed on Java 8 or higher.
 For installing the JAR files in the local Maven repository, execute the following command from the SIS project root: